 Let’s browse all the views in Airtable:

-In Fibery I created a Product Tracker app with Epic and Feature Types.
-These Types are connected together via a relation.
+In Fibery I created a Product Tracker space with Epic and Feature Databases.
+These Databases are connected together via a relation.

 💪 All views are there, without limitations: